jillesvangurp/jsonj/README.md

 Java 8 is required as of version 2.
 For Java 7 and earlier, you can use the 1.x releases.

+# License

+The license is the [MIT license](http://en.wikipedia.org/wiki/MIT_License), a.k.a. the expat license.
+The rationale for choosing this license is that I want to maximize your freedom to do whatever you want with the code while limiting my liability for the damage this code could potentially do in your hands.
+I do appreciate attribution but not enough to require it in the license (beyond the obligatory copyright notice).

 # Examples

 JsonJ has a ton of features and there's plenty more to discover beyond what is shown here.